TypeScript 2.0

 Dotted names in type guards

 Type guards previously only supported checking local variables and parameters.
-Type guards now support checking “dotted names” consisting of a variable or parameter name followed one or more property accesses.
+Type guards now support checking “dotted names” consisting of a variable or parameter name followed by one or more property accesses.

 Example